 Our classrooms and office are located on the campus of a very large (about 36,000 students) and busy university.
 Less than 5000 students (about 14%) live on campus in residence halls – the remainder commute.
 So, like most major universities, CSULB has parking issues.

-OLLI participants can purchase Community parking permits at $31.00 per month.
-Daily permits are available from parking machines using cards or cash located in each lot at a cost of $7.00 per day.
+OLLI participants can purchase Community parking permits at $31.00 per month - using the ONLINE CSULB website.
+Daily permits are available from parking machines using card or cash located in each lot at a cost of $7.00 per day.
 You MUST enter a car License plate number.
 Short Term parking can be purchased at a machine in marked spaces for 30 to 90 minutes.

 Automobiles parked in any campus parking lot which do not display the appropriate permit are subject to citation (minimum fine = $48.00).